- Job-protection and a right to reinstatement once FMLA leave ends

 Employers cannot discriminate or retaliate against an employee or prospective employee for having exercised or attempted to exercise FMLA rights.

-An employer also cannot terminate or in any other way discriminating against any person, whether or not an employee, for opposing or complaining about any unlawful practice under the FMLA, or for filing an FMLA complaint, giving, or about to give, information relating to the FMLA, or testifying in a proceeding under the FMLA.
+An employer also cannot terminate or in any other way discriminate against any person, whether or not an employee, for opposing or complaining about any unlawful practice under the FMLA, or for filing an FMLA complaint, giving, or about to give, information relating to the FMLA, or testifying in a proceeding under the FMLA.

 An employer may be liable for compensation and benefits lost, attorneys’ fees, other actual monetary losses sustained as a direct result of its violation of the FMLA, and for appropriate equitable or other relief, including employment, reinstatement, promotion, or any other relief tailored to the harm suffered.